Ryder Cup captain Keegan Bradley leaves himself off the US team for Bethpage Black

 U.S. captain Keegan Bradley decided the best way to win back the Ryder Cup was to leave his golf clubs at home.

-Bradley filled out his 12-man roster Wednesday with six captain’s picks that did not include himself.
+Bradley filled out his 12-man roster Wednesday with six captain's picks for the September matches that did not include himself.
 He had considered becoming the first playing captain of the Ryder Cup since Arnold Palmer in 1963 at East Lake.

+Turns out the suspense was for everyone but himself.
+Bradley said he had decided “a while ago” that he would not play at Bethpage Black on New York’s Long Island, and the team had been set on Monday.

+“I know 100% certain this is the right choice,” Bradley said from PGA of America headquarters in Frisco, Texas.

+“I grew up wanting to play the Ryder Cup.
+It broke my heart not to play, it really did,” he said.
+“Ultimately I was chosen to do a job.
+My ultimate goal was to be the best captain I could be.”

 Instead, Bradley went with a pair of Ryder Cup rookies in New York native Cameron Young and Ben Griffin, who finished at No. 9 in the standings.
-Joining them as picks will be Justin Thomas, Collin Morikawa, Sam Burns and Patrick Cantlay.
+Joining them as picks were Justin Thomas, Collin Morikawa, Sam Burns and Patrick Cantlay, all of them on the last U.S. team.

+That gives the Americans four Ryder Cup rookies — U.S. Open champion J.J.
+Spaun and Russell Henley qualified on their own — for the Sept.
+26-28 matches.
+The other U.S. qualifiers were Scottie Scheffler, Xander Schauffele, Harris English and Bryson DeChambeau, the only player from Saudi-backed LIV Golf who made it.

+Brooks Koepka of LIV Golf was a captain's pick for the 2023 matches.

 Instead, he will stick to being captain, a decision that is sure to be second-guessed if the Americans don't win.